 and Toy Story 3

 named The Oscars until the 2013 ceremony), seems like just a way for Hollywood to suck up to itself, but its purpose was originally to encourage better filmmaking as well as promote the industry.
 The Academy is not actually a school, but a collection of people in the film industry that is dedicated to the advancement of films.
 Again, The Oscar was meant to help that along.
 (It's no coincidence that many nominated films — especially the more obscure ones — receive DVD and Blu-ray release within days of the ceremony, win or lose.)

 It's just that from the beginning, everyone knew the prestige it would hold, and the various forms of Oscar Bait

 , and a great deal of Award Snub

 — albeit the most famous.
 For tropes about the award presenting show itself, see Academy Awards Ceremonies

 The following are some specific historical retrospectives concerning certain practices of the academy:

-Until 2010, no woman had ever won the Best Director award.
-Kathryn Bigelow was the first, winning for The Hurt Locker — beating out her ex-husband, James Cameronnote Cameron had already won three Oscars for Titanic. (for Avatar) in the process.
-Both the Animation Age Ghetto and Sci-Fi Ghetto were ignored this year, as Up, Avatar and District 9 were all up for Best Picture.
+- Until 2010, no woman had ever won the Best Director award.
+Kathryn Bigelow was the first, winning for The Hurt Locker — beating out her ex-husband, James Cameronnote (for Avatar) in the process.
+Both the Animation Age Ghetto and Sci Fi Ghetto were ignored this year, as Up, Avatar and District 9 were all up for Best Picture.
 That said, the "blockbuster rule" prevailed—Avatar only won three technical awards, while The Hurt Locker became the lowest-grossing movie to ever win Best Picture.

 Films with Best Picture wins or nominations and pages on this wiki include: